Webhooks

 To make everyone's live easier, we provide you with an endpoint to debug any webhook events relevant for your consumer in the past 24 hours.

-Use the endpoint GET /webhooks/entries (docs) to retrieve all entries.
+Use the endpoint GET /webhooks/entries (docs) to retrieve all pending or failed entries.
 You can also filter by status to only check for pending or failed entries.

 In case of a failed entry, inspect the error field to learn more about the potential cause.